pardot/api-docs/docs/kb/api-version-3/import.md

 The Import API provides a programmatic way to insert or update large amounts of data in Pardot.
 It uses Pardot's existing API structures, patterns, and terminology.
 The Import API automates the existing prospect [import feature set](https://help.salesforce.com/articleView?id=pardot_prospects_import.htm&type=0).
 Only prospect import is supported currently.

 The functionality described is available only if your Pardot org has the API Import feature enabled.
-This feature is **disabled** by default for all accounts & editions.
+This feature is **disabled** by default for all accounts and editions.

 ## When to Use the Import API